mEyob/user-data/README.md

 Glue and Athena are used in this code base.
 However, a quick Google search reveals a number of other alternative/complementary services such as Stitch, Elastic Search and Kibana.
 Comparing and benchmarking these alternatives for a specific use-case can be a compelling path to follow.

 ###### Terraform
 Variables such as lambda function and S3 bucket names are hard-coded.
 A more robust approach would be to input variables instead.
+In addition, the code for the lambda functions could be zipped and stored in S3 for versioning.

 ### Contact information
 [Misikir Eyob](https://meyob.github.io)